When Do You Want To Go?

 We know, tripods are not known for being light and easy to carry around - but this is one tool you can’t skip if you plan to photograph the Northern Lights.
 You’ll need a tripod that is sturdy and robust, and that can handle high winds or other weather conditions you may experience in the Arctic.
 As you’ll need to keep your camera perfectly still, while taking long exposures, the tripod will be your secret weapon.

 Purchasing a brand new camera before your trip and expecting to take Instagram worthy photographs of the Northern Lights is a rookie mistake.
-Before you set off on a Northern Lights voyage, understand your camera’s capabilities - particularly your lense settings.
-Most experts recommend a lense with a fast aperture of around f1.4 or f2.8 and ISO settings at between ISO 400 and ISO 1000.
-You’ll need a long exposure to capture the subtle colours of the sky, so a camera that is too light sensitive will never do the show justice.
+Before you set off on a Northern Lights voyage, understand your camera’s capabilities - particularly your lens settings.
+Most experts recommend a lens with a fast aperture of around f1.4 or f2.8 and ISO settings at between ISO 400 and ISO 1000.
+You’ll need a long exposure to capture the subtle colours of the sky, so a camera that is too light-sensitive will never do the show justice.

 You’ll probably be joining your Northern Lights tour from the comfort of a heated ship or hotel.
 Outside the temperatures will be freezing and your cameras and batteries won’t do well adjusting to the sudden extreme conditions.
 Keep extra batteries somewhere warm (a backpack or jacket pocket) as the cold will drain them quickly and render them useless.
 Your camera should be exposed to the colder air ahead of set-up.
 If you attempt to photograph the Northern Lights with a camera that has just been exposed to the cold, you’ll likely end up with condensation which will negatively affect your final photos.